txje/Unicycler/README.md

 Antpath sensitively aligns error-prone long reads (e.g. PacBio or Nanopore) to one or more references in a semi-global manner.

-Semi-global alignment allows for unpenalised end gaps, but the alignment will continue until one of the two sequences ends.
+Semi-global alignment does not penalise end gaps, but the alignment will continue until one of the two sequences ends.
 This includes cases where the two sequences overlap and cases where one sequence is contained within the other:

 ```
   AAAAA        AAAAAAAAAAA         AAAAAAAA     AAAAAAAA